jairpgjunior/jairpgjunior/README.md

 # 👋 Hey, I'm JJ!

 With over a **decade of experience** in software development and **technical leadership**, I specialize in building **scalable, UX-driven solutions** that transform businesses.
-After **building and selling gStudio**, a Low-Code platform that streamlined operations for teams, I’ve been diving deep into **AI and Machine Learning**, actively exploring how AI can enhance **education, health, and digital experiences**.
+After **building and selling gStudio**, a Low-Code platform that replaced error-prone Excel-based workflows with structured, UX-driven internal tools, increasing operational efficiency.
+I’ve been diving deep into **AI and Machine Learning**, actively exploring how AI can enhance **education, health, and digital experiences**.

 I’m currently pursuing the Google Cloud **Machine Learning Engineer Certification** to deepen my expertise in **ML, AI-driven applications, and intelligent automation**.